strandjs/SOC_Analyst_Labs/courseFiles/tools/Elastic.md

 - $`sudo /usr/share/elasticsearch/bin/elasticsearch-reset-password -u elastic` - get password for **elastic**, make sure to save it
 - $`sudo /usr/share/elasticsearch/bin/elasticsearch-reset-password -u kibana_system` - get password for **kibana**, make sure to save it as well

-### If filebeat errors because of system do this, else skip to next step
+### If filebeat doesn't send the logs over or errors because of system do this, else skip to next step
 - $`sudo filebeat modules enable system`
 - $`sudo nano /etc/filebeat/modules.d/system.yml` - make sure you have something like this: